ArthurClemens/dialogic/packages/dialogic-mithril/README.md

 ## Size

-4.87 kB with all dependencies, minified and gzipped
+3.97 KB with all dependencies, minified and gzipped